-Allocate applications

-Opens the Allocate applications window.
-The window displays the applications that you can designate to the selected list.

-- Click and select an item to designate it to the currently selected list.
-An application that is already designated to a different list the device designates to the currently selected list, after you click the Ok button. - Click and deselect an item to undo its designation to the currently selected list.
+Allocate applications Opens the Allocate applications window.
+The window displays the applications that you can designate to the selected list. ☐ Click and select an item to designate it to the currently selected list.
+An application that is already designated to a different list the device designates to the currently selected list, after you click the Ok button. ☐ Click and deselect an item to undo its designation to the currently selected list.
 If you deselect the application WebInterface, then the connection to the device is lost, after you click the Ok button.
 Displays the name of the list.
+To add a list, click the # button.